-Circuit Diagram Maker: Your Guide to Building with Altium Designer
+Circuit Diagram Maker: Your Guide to Building PCBs with Altium Designer

 Some PCB design software packages make you feel like you’ve been bamboozled.
 On one hand, you’re told that you’ll have access to tools that will let you move through the entire design process.
 Then all of a sudden, you can’t finish your design without purchasing critical features as add-ons.
-Only Altium Designer integrates all the best circuit design tools in a single program.
+Only Altium Designer integrates all the best design tools in a single circuit diagram maker.
 You can get access to free versions that include critical design tools to help you move from design to production.

 The best PCB design software package for turning circuit diagrams into a finished device.

 Designing a great PCB all starts with wiring your circuit diagram.
-Forget about using pen and paper; a great PCB design software package should include all the tools you need to design your circuit diagrams.
+Forget about using pen and paper; a great PCB design software package should include all the tools you need in a circuit diagram maker.
 Your schematic diagram should be able to quickly access your component information in order to accurately show how components are connected on your next device.
 Your schematic needs to be an accurate reflection of your finished device.

 Moving successfully from your schematic to a complete layout takes tools that synchronize with each other.
 Other software packages claim to give you these capabilities in a single software package until you’re told you need to purchase a basic feature as an add-on.
 Once you capture your schematic on a new board as an initial layout, you shouldn’t have to pay extra just to automatically route and validate your device.

-Your electronic schematic is like the blueprints to your new home.
+Your electronic schematic is like the blueprint to your new home.
 It shows the basics of how your circuit elements are connected to power, ground, and each other.
 Wires, resistors, a power supply, and copper will all be shown in their designed places so as to give your design visual life before production.